Monthly Cost of Living for a Single Person in Japan

 Once you have found a place to stay, you will start receiving utility bills in your mailbox each month, which in Japan will be: electricity, water and sewerage, and gas.
 How much these bills will be will of course differ from time-to-time, with electricity bills running higher in the colder months for example.
 A general estimate for the total cost of all three utility bills can be anywhere between ¥6000 to ¥10,000 a month.

 Japan is an easy place to stay connected, with multiple mobile carriers for you to choose from offering various plans to suit your needs.
 Popular ones include big companies like NTT Docomo, Softbank, or AU to newer companies like Line Mobile or Rakuten Mobile, among others.
 Based on your preferred carrier, a monthly phone bill can be expected to be between ¥2000 to ¥3000 a month for talk and data coverage.

 Prices for Wi-Fi coverage for your home will differ depending on providing companies as well, but should cost between ¥3000 to ¥4000 a month.

 The cost of food can be very subjective to an individual’s lifestyle, with those who prepare meals at home generally being able to keep costs lower than those who dine out.
-A few days’ worth of groceries at the supermarket can be bought for about ¥2000, while one may find themselves spending over ¥1000 each day by eating out.
-However with Japan being a country where consumers are spoiled for choice, those who might not have time to prepare meals will be able to find food that suits their budget with the abundance of convenience stores and cheap eateries around town.
+A few days’ worths of groceries at the supermarket can be bought for about ¥2000, while one may find themselves spending over ¥1000 each day by eating out.
+However, with Japan being a country where consumers are spoiled for choice, those who might not have time to prepare meals will be able to find food that suits their budget with the abundance of convenience stores and cheap eateries around town.